 The increasing population in China also led farmers to plant other crops rather than still cultivating peonies.

-During the lead of Mao Zedong of 1966 to 1967 it is rumoured that peonies were banned from being cultivated, however, they were still cultivated for medicinal purposes.
+During the lead of Mao Zedong from 1966 to 1967 it was rumoured that peonies were banned from being cultivated, however, they were still cultivated for medicinal purposes.

 After 1980, however, the interest in the cultivation of peonies resumed.